 Q: If approved, what will the district’s tax rate be?
 And then what will it be next year?

-A: The total tax rate for 18-19 would be $1.27, which is one cent less than this year’s rate.
+A: The total tax rate for 18-19 would be $1.26, which is two cents less than this year’s rate.
 The projected tax rate for the next year would be $1.27.
-There will not be an increase because the District has forecasted future payments our 10 years and no rate increase will be required to service the District's debt.
+There will not be an increase because the District has forecasted future payments out 10 years and no rate increase will be required to service the District's debt.

 Q: What happens when a new bond has to be issued for future growth?